Integrity and ethics

 We seek to uphold the highest professional standards in the conduct of our research, at every level and in every discipline.
 Ethical approval is needed for all research and consultancy undertaken by University staff and students (both undergraduate and postgraduate) wherever research (or any related activity) involves human participants or raises ethical issues.

-Our Code of Practice is the framework within which the ethical review process operates across the University.
+Our Research Ethics Policy is the framework within which the ethical review process operates across the University.

 University Research Code of Conduct

 The University Research Code of Conduct provides guidelines for conducting research with integrity and promotes good practice in all aspects of research.